3Doodler: 3Doodler Start

 3Doodler Start is a version of the 3Doodler especially designed for little children.
 The developer states that it is kid-safe because the tip of the pen does not heat up.
 Instead of plugging it into a power outlet like other 3Doodlers, one can charge it and press the on button to use the pen.

 3Doodler 2.0

 In January 2015, an improved version of the 3Doodler was introduced, and a second fundraising campaign on Kickstarter yielded more than $1.5 million.
 Updates include an option for changing the size and shape of the tip, a smaller design, and a quieter fan.

 3Doodler EDU

 3Doodler EDU sets are designed to be used in schools by educators and students.
 The target age group for 3Doodler EDU is from K-12 to University.
-The pens can be used to add an element of creativity and arts into STEM/STEAM education.
+The pens can be used to add an element of creativity and art into STEM/STEAM education.
 3Doodler EDU has been certified for pedagogical quality by Education Alliance Finland.